-- 1. Locate and obtain control of suitable Rural Development building sites. - 2.
-Recruit and determine preliminary eligibility of potential group members. - 3.
-Prepare all loan application documents for submission to Rural Development and work with Rural Development on behalf of the applicants. - 4.
-Assist the officers of the group in the fulfillment of their functions. - 5.
-Arrange and present a series of informational meetings covering homeownership and related subjects.
+- Locate and assist families in suitable USDA Rural Development building sites.
+In the event the families purchase their own lots, assist in approval of lot by USDA/Rural Development. - 2.
+Recruit and determine preliminary eligibility of potential group members. - Prepare all loan application documents in accordance with Handbook-1-3550 including Attachment 3-A for submission to USDA Rural Development and work with USDA Rural Development on behalf of the applicants. - 4.
+Assist the officers of the group in the fulfillment of their duties. - Arrange and present a series of informational meetings covering homeownership and related subjects.
 This series is normally referred to as the "Pre-Construction" meetings.